sourcemeta/registry/docs/getting-started.md

 minutes (told you so!).
 Whilst our single-schema registry might seem modest, you've got the perfect foundation to experiment and expand.

 Ready to take things further?
+Take a look at our [integrations](integrations.md) which cover ways on which you can pull and use the schemas in a growing amount of programming languages and applications.

-We recommend exploring the full range of options in the Registry [configuration file](configuration.md), discovering how to import ready-made schema collections through our [built-in schema library](library.md), exploring the [HTTP API](api.md), and having a peek at [schemas.sourcemeta.com](https://schemas.sourcemeta.com) to see what a fully-fledged public instance looks like in the wild.
+We also recommend exploring the full range of options in the Registry [configuration file](configuration.md), discovering how to import ready-made schema collections through our [built-in schema library](library.md), exploring the [HTTP API](api.md), and having a peek at [schemas.sourcemeta.com](https://schemas.sourcemeta.com) to see what a fully-fledged public instance looks like in the wild.